botmakeradmin/botmakeradmin.github.io/docs/en/client-actions.md

 # Client Actions

-Client actions are useful for adding arbitrary code within a conversation in order to solve complex rules or to call external services to adquire realtime information with meaning to the current user conversation.
+Client actions are useful when adding arbitrary code within a conversation or when solving complex rules or calling external services to adquire realtime information with meaning to the current conversation.

 _Example: you can ask the user to say a color.
 Then you can call [Google Translation API](https://cloud.google.com/translate/docs/) to make to bot to reply the color in other language_